HenrikJoreteg/ICanHaz.js/README.md

 #ICanHaz.js
-A simple/powerful approach for doing client-side templating with Mustache.js and jQuery.
+A simple approach for doing client-side templating with Mustache.js and jQuery.
+So, this is how I'm now doing client-side templating for my projects at [&yet](http://andyet.net).
+I figured I'd share it, in case someone else finds it useful.

-Thanks to the following, they did all the hard work, I just pieced it all together for this:
+Thanks to the following, awesome devs.
+They did all the hard work I just pieced their ideas together:

 - @jeresig for template storage approach
 - @janl for mustache.js